 The women, in those days, they were using the bags to light fires when they wanted to cook, especially during the rainy season when all of our firewood was wet.

 The plastic was flying everywhere.
 What normally people did was just to burn the plastic bags to be able to get rid of the pollution.
 Otherwise, our animals, they will come across the bags and they will eat them.
 And when they eat them they will die and then we would lose a lot of income out of that.

 The other problem from plastic bag pollution is that when the rain starts, water will stay on the plastic and then the mosquitoes will lay eggs on it.
 At night they will come and bite us and then we can get malaria.
 And malaria kills a lot of people around here.
 So it was like that before I started this work.

-Doug Beetle: What is the plastic bag problem like in your community now?
-Do you feel like there is still a pollution problem with plastic bags now, or have you been able to remove most of them from your area?
+Mongabay Kids: Do you feel like plastic pollution is still a problem in your community?
+Or have you been able to remove most of the plastic bags from your area?